goschtl/zope/lovely.viewcache/trunk/src/lovely/viewcache/README.txt

   >>> view()
   u'"content 1" is rendered 1 time(s)'

+Our view call implements the uncachedCall method and increments `cacheHits` on its contexts every time it is called.
+This special method is called by the cached view any time a value from the cache is returned.

+  >>> content.cacheHits
+  0

 Rendering the view again will return the same result because the cached result is used.

   >>> view()
   u'"content 1" is rendered 1 time(s)'

+And our hit counter counts up.

+  >>> content.cacheHits
+  1

 The cachingOn property allows the control of the caching of the view.
 If cachingOn returns False the view is not cached.